pinDeliver/pinDeliver/documentation/terminology.md

 # Terminology

-This terminology list describes common terms and concepts that is good to know when learning about pinDeliver.
+This terminology list describes common terms that are good to know when learning about pinDeliver.

+**Customer order**
+Similar to a delivery or a pickup.
+Used to simplify in writing instead of writing *Delivery or Pickup*.

+**Dynamic pickups and deliveries**
+Used when a route should be planned to first do a pickup at one place or more places and then deliver to one or more places.
+The pickup will then be planned according to the best route.

 **Pickup identifier**
 Identifying value to connect a pickup with one or more deliveries or vice versa.